-In addition to promoting good blood flow, turkey promotes norepinephrine production.
+In addition to promoting good blood flow, this bird is a good source of lean protein.
+And as such, it promotes norepinephrine production.
 Norepinephrine boosts sex drive.
 (The old bird’s looking pretty good right now, isn’t it?)

 Now, turkey doesn’t boast a rich aphrodisiac history but it certainly does have one prominent fan.
-Salvador Dali, the great artist known for living on the edge, was a fan of the bird and in fact left several turkey recipes as part of his legacy.
+Salvador Dali, the great artist known for living on the edge, was a fan of the bird and in fact, left several recipes starring this particular poultry as part of his legacy.

-Whether or not this bird should top the list of natural aphrodisiacs is yet to be seen but combined with such known aphrodisiac foods as cranberries, sweet potatoes, nutmeg and wine, a Holiday feast may just make for more than a full belly.
+Whether or not this bird should top the list of natural aphrodisiacs is yet to be seen.
+But there is enough support that cultural anthropologist Marilyn Ekdahl Ravicz included a section on poultry, (including turkey) in her book Erotic Cuisine.
+However, she encouraged the use of turkey in combination with such known aphrodisiac foods as cranberries, sweet potatoes, nutmeg and wine.
+Her theory is that aphrodisiac ingredients “potentiate one another.”
+It makes you start to think a holiday feast may just make for more than a full belly.